typestack/class-transformer/README.md

 Sometimes you have a Date in your plain javascript object received in a string format.
 And you want to create a real javascript Date object from it.
-You can do it simply by passing a Date object to the `@Type` decorator:
+You can do it simply by passing a Date object to the `@Nested` decorator:

 ```typescript
 import { Type } from 'class-transformer';